EmptySoulOfficial/MyBackup5/src/components/ui/Dropdown/Dropdown.md

 # Dropdown (React-Version) V 1
-#### By Empty Soul
+###### By Empty Soul

+## Imports
+- Import the dropdown via "import Dropdown from '[PATH]/Dropdown/Dropdown.jsx'"
+- Import "useRef" from React in your parent component.
 ## How to Use

-Import the dropdown via "import Dropdown from '[PATH]/Dropdown/Dropdown.jsx'"

-Create Array in parent component and pass it to your Dropdown.
+- Create Array in parent component and pass it to your Dropdown.
+- To get a value or call a function out of the Dropdown component, you also have to define a useRef and pass a prop (here as "exampleProp") into the const.
-The Dropdown also uses an unique component ID and an optional class.
+- The Dropdown also uses an unique component ID and an optional class.
-Pass an initial value via "initialValue"-prop as 'text' or via object-selector.
+- Pass an initial value via "initialValue"-prop as 'text' or via object-selector.

-Example Array (Uses Key ans map key and select value)
+Example Array (in parent component):

 ```js
       const dropdownItems = [